Vemma is a pyramid scheme that targets college students with promises of getting rich quick.

 Do you know why Vemma has this monthly purchase requirement?

 Well, to sell products and to avoid being classified as a pyramid scheme under the FTC guideline.
 (Check our discussion on the FTC MLM Guideline.)

-Other home-based businesses, such as Affiliate Marketing, you earn the commission on every sale, no need to be active and qualified.
+In other home-based businesses, such as Affiliate Marketing, you earn the commission on every sale, no need to be active and qualified.

-Vemma Compensation Plan
+Vemma Compensation Plan Review

 The FTC took action against Vemma based on its compensation plan.

 The Vemma compensation plan was designed as a pyramid scheme, not a legit business.

 I’ll provide a quick overview of the Vemma compensation plan.
 To see it in detail, just download a copy.

 Like most mlms, Vemma offers you two options to earn: Sell Vemma Products and/or recruit others to become a distributor.

 Vemma distributors earn a retail profit by purchasing the products at a wholesale price to resell.